Autoregression vs Diffusion - Understanding Sampling via Optimal Transport

 Path-Space / Stochastic Formulation

-A different dynamic formulation optimizes not over deterministic trajectories but over laws on paths:
+A different dynamic formulation optimizes not over density/velocity fields directly but over laws on paths:

 \[ \inf_{P:\,P_0=\mu_0,\ P_1=\mu_1}\operatorname{KL}(P \Vert R), \]where \(R\) is a reference diffusion or more general reference process on path space.
 This is the Schrödinger bridge problem.
 At finite noise it selects the most likely stochastic dynamics compatible with the endpoint marginals.
 For the standard Brownian reference, the small-noise limit recovers quadratic OT.
-This is the right language for diffusion-style bridge methods and for later multi-time questions where the reference process is part of the model, not just a numerical regularizer (Léonard, 2013; Chen et al., 2014; De Bortoli et al., 2021; Tong et al., 2024).
+This is the right language for diffusion-style bridge methods and for later multi-time questions where the reference process is part of the model, not just a numerical regularizer (Léonard, 2013; Tong et al., 2024).

 Continuous normalizing flows live in the same continuity-equation formalism, but their training objectives do not minimize the Benamou-Brenier action by default.
 They learn an admissible transport dynamics, not necessarily the Wasserstein geodesic.